HomePainting TipsPaint Your Refrigerator Like a Pro in 5 Easy Steps

 To change the color of your refrigerator, you can cover it with peel-and-stick wallpaper or paint it.

-Appliance epoxy, acrylic enamel, and spray paints designed for metal surfaces work best for painting a fridge.
+All-purpose acrylic, enamel, chalk, and spray paints are the best options for painting a refrigerator.
 For better adhesion, lightly sand the surface and use a primer if needed.

 It is possible to paint a refrigerator with spray paint.
-However, epoxy and oil-based paints are more suitable for painting a fridge.
+However, acrylic paints and chalk paints more suitable for painting a fridge.

 You can paint your refrigerator with acrylic paint.
 However, to increase its durability, we recommend applying an acrylic varnish after painting.